sourcelens/The_Ultimate_Beginners_Course_For_ComputerScience_Or_IT/Questions/L_51_CPUregisters/Quiz01.md

 **Description**

-a) Stack memory, think of it like a pocket where it puts the immediate stuff.ESP is like a small pocket where you put a small amount of data and is immediately accessible to CPU.

-b) Stack memory, think of it like a pocket where it puts the immediate stuff.ESP is like a small pocket where you put a small amount of data and is immediately accessible to CPU.

-c) Stack memory, think of it like a pocket where it puts the immediate stuff.ESP is like a small pocket where you put a small amount of data and is immediately accessible to CPU.

-d) Stack memory, think of it like a pocket where it puts the immediate stuff.ESP is like a small pocket where you put a small amount of data and is immediately accessible to CPU.
+Stack memory, think of it like a pocket where it puts the immediate stuff.ESP is like a small pocket where you put a small amount of data and is immediately accessible to CPU.

 ---
 ---